bartbalaz/janus-container/README.md

 ## Experimentation and observations
 The figure below shows the network configuraiton when running Janus gateway server in a Docker contaier configured with the default bridge network.
-The Docker host is a data center virtual machine accessible through a 1 to 1 NAT firewall.
-The Janus client is located in some private network offering a simple firewall.
+The Docker host is a data center virtual machine accessible through a 1-to-1 NAT firewall.
+The Janus client is located in a private network that offers a simple/typical firewall.
 The default Docker bridge configuration provides a private subnet for the containers.
-The conainers may access the public network throught the talk about the exposed ports
+The conainers may access the public network thanks to the netfilter MASQUERADE target NAT functionlity applied to any packets leaving the private subnet z.
+The container is configured to expose the Janus server control () and media ports ().

 ![Network configuration](doc/network_setup.jpg)